Russia to evacuate citizens from China as virus toll rises

 Apple Inc said on Saturday it would close all of its official stores and corporate offices in China until Feb.
 9, the latest of dozens of major companies, including Sweden’s IKEA and Walmart Inc, restricting travel and operations due to the outbreak.

+The EU Commission said it had sent 12 tons of protective equipment to China and will “continue providing support”.

-For a graphic comparing this with previous coronavirus outbreaks, click here
+For a graphic comparing this with previous coronavirus outbreaks, see here

-Reporting by Winni Zhou, Brenda Goh and David Stanway in Shanghai, Judy Hua, Se Young Lee, Yilei Sun and Gabriel Crossley in Beijing, Scott Murdoch in Hong Kong, Joori Roh in Seoul an Nick Mulveney in Melbourne; Writing Mark John and Lincoln Feast; Editing by Neil Fullick, Andrew Heavens and Nick Macfie
+Reporting by Winni Zhou, Brenda Goh and David Stanway in Shanghai, Judy Hua, Se Young Lee, Yilei Sun and Gabriel Crossley in Beijing, Scott Murdoch in Hong Kong, Joori Roh in Seoul, Nick Mulveney in Melbourne, Chris Helgren in Toronto and Francesco Guarascio in Brussels; Writing Mark John, Lincoln Feast and Nick Macfie; Editing by Neil Fullick, Andrew Heavens and Frances Kerry